 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS issues, and any investments and debts.
 A template will be provided, and these plans will be required to be reviewed in detail at least every four years A new Rates and Revenue Policy (see item 6.3) that identifies the approximate value of rates that will need to be collected in future years (referencing the Asset Management Plan and Long Term Financial Plan) - providing a forecast to ratepayers (updated at least every four years) The use of simple, one-page Service Proposals and Project Proposals that outline what proposed services or initiatives will cost, to be made available through council meetings.
 These will become Service Plans and Project Plans added to the yearly budget if approved by council.
 This provides clear transparency for what the functions and initiatives of the local government cost to deliver.
 Templates will be available for use by local governments.
 6.3 Rates and Revenue Policy Local governments are not required to have a rates and revenue policy.
 Some councils defer rate rises, resulting in the eventual need to drastically raise rates to cover unavoidable costs - especially for the repair of infrastructure.
 The Rates and Revenue Policy is proposed to increase transparency for ratepayers by linking rates to basic operating costs and the minimum costs for maintaining essential infrastructure.
 A Rates and Revenue Policy would be required to provide ratepayers with a forecast of future costs of providing local government services.
 The Policy would need to reflect the Asset Management Plan and the Long Term Financial Plan (see item 6.2), providing a forecast of what rates would need to be, to cover unavoidable costs.
 A template would be published for use or adaption by all local governments.
-Support this
+SUPPORTED SUBJECT TO: More clarity required - this is already part of the Long Term Financial Plan?